overos93/personal_site/content/post/file_type.md

+---
-# File Types in R - Rookie Mistakes and Lessons Learned
+title: "File Types in R - Rookie Mistakes and Lessons Learned"
+author: "Henry Overos"
+date: "9/19/2020"
+output: html_document
+---
 I did something dumb.
 Something that I will never do again.
 It caused so much frustration that was needless but, as with many things that I fail at, I've learned a great deal in the process.

 In a previous post I mentioned how I had come up with a way to deal with an issue with RData files.
 It turns out - that code was all wrong.
 I also learned that RData files are not intended for what I thought - general saving of R objects.